gupta-shivam/currency_converter/README.md

 # currency_converter
-converts value in 1 currency to other by taking exchange rates from internet.
+converts value in 1 currency to other by taking live exchange rates(current) from internet.